no-idea-trainer/pizzapi/README.md

 Our client, [The Pizza Planet Guy][1], had a increasing amount of clients since lockdown; it seems that, luckily, there is a lot of people working from home.
-Strage as it is, a lot of them are programmers, and "how better than hook them up to the business with funny Internet things?" as the owner told us, and then ask us to build something to help him.
+Strange as it is, a lot of them are programmers: _"how better than hook them up to the business with funny Internet things?"_ the owner told us, and then asks us to build something to help him.
 We resolved that an API would be a good fit to his needs and collected the following requirements:

 * A public API service, able to identify the client, collect the pizza's type and size and schedule the delivery.